apollographql/apollo/docs/source/platform/client-awareness.md

 client or portion of clients begin to experience issues, by filtering out of the functional clients.
-In the opposite sense, if a certain client becomes problematic, such as requesting expensive fields or using deprecated fields, the Apollo Platform enables tacking down the misbehaving client to start a conversation with the owner and move toward solving the issue.
-When changing, replacing, or deprecating a field in the api, the client metadata enables quickly identifying down the client side changes that need to occur.
+In the opposite sense, if a certain client becomes problematic, such as requesting expensive fields or using deprecated fields, the Apollo Platform enables tracking down the misbehaving client to start a conversation with the owner and move toward solving the issue.
+When changing, replacing, or deprecating a field in the api, the client metadata enables quickly identifying the client side changes that need to occur.

 ![client field](../img/client-awareness/field-usage.png)